Sand Dunes of the Navajo Nation

 White Sands National Monument in New Mexico or Imperial Sand Dunes in California,

-Canyon State are still quite beautiful.
+the dunes of the Grand Canyon State are still quite beautiful.
 All of the dunes shown

-in obscure places in Navajo country.
+on this web page are in obscure places in Navajo country.
 Some are just north of

 the Little Colorado River, in the Painted Desert.
 Others are near the Navajo